Banded Water Snake

 Some water snakes defend themselves violently.

 “The snake with the sideways bite.”

-Banded water snakes are heavy-bodied, non-poisonous reptiles of medium size.
+Banded water snakes are heavy-bodied, non-venomous reptiles of medium size.
 They’re semi-aquatic and come in variable colors.
 You can find them from North Carolina to Alabama along the Coastal Plain, among other regions of the United States.
 The creatures hybridize with northern water snakes where the Coastal Plain meets Piedmont.

 3 Incredible Banded Water Snake Facts!

-- Perceiving a threat, to appear larger, banded water snakes flatten their bodies use anal glands to emit a foul smell and then bite repeatedly.
+- Perceiving a threat, to appear larger, banded water snakes flatten their bodies use anal glands to emit a foul smell, and then bite repeatedly.